-HK\$ million 2021 2020 Revenue recognised that was included in contract liabilities at the beginning of the year 12 362 The following table shows unsatisfied performance obligations resulting from fixed-price cont racts.
-HK\$ million 2021 2020 Aggregate amount of the transaction price allocated to long-term contracts that are partially or fully unsatisfied as at December 31 56 54 b.
+HK\$ million 2020 2019 Revenue recognised that was included in contract liabilities at the beginning of the year 1,390 332

+The following table shows unsatisfied performance obligations resulting from fixed-price contracts.

+HK\$ million 2020 2019 Aggregate amount of the transaction price allocated to long-term contracts that are partially or fully unsatisfied as at December 31 54 1,353 b.
 Assets recognised from costs to obtain a contract

-Management expects that HK\$40 million and HK\$16 million of the transaction price allocated to the unsatisfied contracts as of December 31, 2021 will be recognised as revenue in 2022 and 2023 respectively.
+Management expects that all of the transaction price allocated to the unsatisfied contracts as of December 31, 2020 will be recognised as revenue during the year ended December 31, 2021.
 The amount disclosed above does not include variable consideration which is constrained.